FossPrime/feathers-nedb-fuzzy-search/README.md

 // Search all fields.
 let res = await service.find({ query: $search: 'ello' } })
 ```
-Besure to whitelist non-standard query parameters in your model.
+Be sure to whitelist non-standard query parameters in your model.

 That's `['$text', '$regex']` for MongoDB , and `['$where', '$regex']` for NeDB.

 ### Options